-ing negative position in Russia from net -4% to -16%.
-They shorted two Russian banks that would likely be sanctioned, shorted the ruble, and bought 5-year Russia sovereign CDS.
-Several days after the war began, they closed these positions, anticipating that foreign trading would be halted.
+two-thirds to 4% and ratcheted up the existing negative position in Russia from net -4% to -16%.
+They shorted two Russian banks that would likely be sanctioned, shorted the So they decided to more aggressively hedge ruble, and bought 5-year Russia sovereign CDS.
+Several days after the war began, they closed these positions, anticipating that forsafe-haven debt.
+They also bought two-week nomic reforms and political developments, increased exposure to our most idiosyncratic call options on Brent Oil, believing the West would embargo Russian energy.